 "They might engage in a lot of escaping behavior, where they will seclude themselves from their family and loved ones in order to not have anyone bear their pain," explains Dr. Badwan.
 "A lot of men think if they complain about something, other people will feel bogged down by that.
 The truth of the matter is, it's the opposite.
 You have friends and family to support you in times of need."

-Sometimes, men aren’t even aware that certain symptoms might indicate a mental health concern.
-They may wrestle with insomnia or have difficulty concentrating.
-That’s why it’s so important to reach out if those issues aren’t quickly resolved.
+Sometimes men aren't even aware that certain symptoms — like insomnia or difficulty concentrating — might point to a mental health concern.
+That's why it's important to reach out if those issues don't resolve quickly.

 Medication Isn't Always Necessary